quarkus-qe/quarkus-test-framework/README.md

 - Quarkus features focused (allow to define custom source classes, build/runtime properties, etc)
 - Test isolation: for example, in OpenShift or Kubernetes, tests will be executed in an ephemeral namespace

+This framework follows the Quarkus version convention, so we can selectively specify the Quarkus version via the arguments:
+- `-Dquarkus.platform.version=1.13.0.Final`
+- `-Dquarkus-plugin.version=1.13.0.Final`
+- `-Dquarkus.platform.group-id=io.quarkus`
+- `-Dquarkus.platform.artifact-id=quarkus-universe-bom`

 ## Getting Started

 In order to write Quarkus application in your tests, you first need to add the core dependency in your `pom.xml` file;